ArsenyBochkarev/OpenJDK-RISCV-Intrinsics/docs/benchmarks/micro/cpu/aarch64/disabling_crypto_intrinsics_aarch64_micro.md

 ```

 #### Radxa Rock5 Model B
-Test stand overview for GHASH and AES microbenchmarks.
-It is different because AES-related intrinsics are disabled in Raspberry Pi 4:
+Test stand overview for CRC32, GHASH and AES microbenchmarks:

 ```
 $ uname -a